Location Icon

 Table of Contents

-Vertigo is not the disease itself.
+Vertigo is not a disease itself.
 It is a symptom that causes you to experience rotation, movement, or swaying even when you are not.
 This strange feeling happens due to issues in the body’s balance system, which depends on the inner ear, brain, eyes, and signals from muscles and joints.

 General Vertigo Symptoms